China inspects for coal hoarding at northern ports - sources

 Physical coal prices reached more than 900 yuan ($140.83) a tonne in early May, forcing at least three leading Chinese coal pricing indexes to suspend publication of daily assessments in a bid to stabilise market prices.

-"Power plants need to build up inventory before the peak summer demand season arrives.
-But at the moment, a lot of coal is piled at ports in the hands of traders who are holding it for higher prices," said a coal trader at Caofeidian.
+“Power plants need to build up inventory before the peak summer demand season arrives.
+But at the moment, a lot of coal is pilled at ports in the hands of traders who are holding it for higher prices,” said another people who trades coal at Caofeidian.

 At least four regions, including Shandong, Jiangsu, Zhejiang and Guangdong, have warned of the possibility of electricity shortages in the summer.